Torus bundle Liouville domains are stably Weinstein: Introduction

 \subsection{Applications}

-As we have discussed, our local operations are constructed with the goal of making Liouville domains Weinstein; less precisely, these operations are meant to ``simplify Liouville dynamics."
-As an example of how such a simplification might play out, we will in Section~\ref{section:mitsumatsu} show that Mitsumatsu's well-known Liouville domains are stably Weinstein.
+As discussed, our local operations are constructed with the goal of simplifying Liouville dynamics.
+As an example of how such a simplification might play out, we will in Section~\ref{section:mitsumatsu} exhibit Liouville domains in every even dimension which are not Weinstein, but are stably Weinstein.

-Mitsumatsu's construction will be reviewed in detail in Section~\ref{section:mitsumatsu}, but for now let us recall that Mitsumatsu associates to each Anosov map $A\colon T^2\to T^2$ a four-dimensional Liouville domain $(W_A,\lambda)$ whose skeleton is the mapping torus of $A$ --- a smooth, three-dimensional manifold.
-It follows that $W_A$ does not admit a Weinstein structure, and thus $(W_A,\lambda)$ is a Liouville-but-not-Weinstein domain.

-However, we might wonder (as did Huang in \cite[Question 0.8]{huang2019dynamical}), whether $(W_A,\lambda)$ is \emph{stably} Weinstein.
-For instance, $W_A\times r_0\,\mathbb{D}^2$ has the homotopy type of a 3-manifold; can we conclude that $\lambda+\lambda_{\mathrm{stab}}$ is Liouville homotopic to a Weinstein structure?
-In Section~\ref{section:mitsumatsu} we will show, using Proposition~\ref{prop:mainprop}, that the answer is yes.